If you represent a bank, you may find yourself in one of several possible scenarios:

 If you already own an aircraft portfolio, your key priorities likely include the following:

 - To know precisely the value of each aircraft serial number held in your portfolio at a given point in time.
+For further details as to how each serial number should be valued please visit our Valuations page.

 - To get a good understanding of the future asset value in its context, i.e. market condition, economy, competitors, etc.